fahad123-dox/myResumeHTML/Readme.md

 <p><strong>4. </strong>How many users can it handle?</p>
 <p><strong>Answer: </strong>The system can handle a large number of concurrent users, thanks to the scalability of serverless components.
 CloudFront can support millions of users accessing the website simultaneously.
 However, it does rely on a single Lambda function and one DynamoDB table, so the IOPS (Input/Output Operations Per Second) of Lambda and DynamoDB might impose limits under very heavy load:</p>
 <ul>
-  <li><strong>Lambda IOPS:</strong> AWS Lambda can handle thousands of requests per second (depending on the function's configuration and allocated resources).
-However, there are limits on concurrency (default limit is 1,000 concurrent executions per AWS account).
-You can request a higher limit if needed.</li>
+  <li><strong>Lambda IOPS:</strong> I have default limit of 1000 concurrent executions because i didn't requested AWS to increse this limit
-  <li><strong>DynamoDB IOPS:</strong> DynamoDB can handle up to 40,000 read capacity units (RCUs) and 40,000 write capacity units (WCUs) in a provisioned capacity model.
-In on-demand mode, DynamoDB can scale automatically to accommodate unpredictable workloads.
-However, exceeding these limits could result in throttling or slower performance.</li>
+  <li><strong>DynamoDB IOPS:</strong> I am using DynamoDB in on-demand mode which is the default mode so it doesn’t have any IOPS limit.
 </ul>

 <p><strong>5. </strong>What are the costs associated with this architecture?</p>